 How do I find information about pollutants and the ways that people might be exposed to them?

-In addition, here are some of the many resources available with information on exposure and pollutants:
+Additional EPA resources with information on exposure and pollutants:

-From the U.S. Centers for Disease Control and Prevention (CDC) (http://www.cdc.gov/), the National Report on Human Exposure to Environmental Chemicals (http://www.cdc.gov/exposurereport/) provides an ongoing assessment of the U.S. population's exposure to environmental chemicals using biomonitoring.
-Biomonitoring is the assessment of human exposure to chemicals by measuring the chemicals or their metabolites in human specimens such as blood or urine
+From the U.S. Centers for Disease Control and Prevention (CDC).
+Provides an ongoing assessment of the U.S. population's exposure to environmental chemicals using biomonitoring.

 "Haz-Map is an occupational health database designed for health and safety professionals and for consumers seeking information about the health effects of exposure to chemicals and biologicals at work.
 Haz-Map links jobs and hazardous tasks with occupational diseases and their symptoms."